AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1. Free chatbots

-1.1.
 Offered by proprietary chatbot companies

+Most chatbot companies offer a free plan for their standard package chatbot.
 Free chatbots offer basic features, such as 3rd party application integration, basic analytics, and a ticketing system.
-But they have limitation, such as:
+But they have limitations, such as:

-• Limited number available text requests (i.e., to how many queries the bot can answer in a month)
+• Limited number of available text requests (i.e., to how many queries the bot can answer in a month)

 • Low number of user licenses